-SIT30416 Cert III in Holiday Parks & Resorts
+SIT30416 Certificate III in Holiday Parks & Resorts

 This qualification provides the skills and knowledge for an individual to be competent in a range of well-developed skills required in the operation of holiday parks and resorts.
 Work would be undertaken in a front office, housekeeping or grounds maintenance environment.